sparkie3/fedora-surface-script/Fedora script -basic/readme.txt

 2.sh        install the linux-surface kernel and its dependencies - Reboot ok [password is {surface}] 3.sh        enable surface kernel - include systemd command just incase 4.sh        calibration for surface
+5.sh        calibration - extended - not tested - if it didn't work just redo 4.sh

 you can check the content by right click and open with Kwrite